 Over the span of just under seven years, the DCUAOM did its own take on a shared cinematic universe.
 During the time that was created by a speedster’s fateful choice, we’ve seen different kinds of invasions fended off, the Caped Crusader gaining a crime-fighting son who ends up harnessing his own skills within the growing Bat-Family & among a youthful superhero team, spellcasters of all sorts magically suppressing different kinds of ancient evils, super criminals embarking on their own venture, a Man of Steel experience his own death & resurrection, the Dark Knight briefly having his own romantic endeavor with a feline fatale and the Amazing Amazon embarking on her own quest in the name of family.
 Throughout those 14 films (15 if you count a certain British bloke’s online-woven spinoff tale set within La-La Land) and two sets of tie-in comics, this universe has seen its own share of superheroes, anti-heroes and villains.
 Now, a certain entity is eager to make his vengeful return and he’s ready to strike back hard.
 With all of that in mind, we’ve reached this particular capstone called…

-Originally released for Digital Download on May 5, 2020 before coming out on DVD, Blu-Ray and 4K Ultra Blu-Ray on May 19, this particular tale is loosely based on Geoff Johns’ Justice League story arc from 2015 & 2016 called “Darkseid War”.
+Originally released for Digital Download on May 5, 2020 before coming out on DVD, Blu-Ray and 4K Ultra HD Blu-Ray on May 19, this particular tale is loosely based on Geoff Johns’ Justice League story arc from 2015 & 2016 called “Darkseid War”.
 Because I don’t have a copy of that particular tale (at the time of this article, anyway), I’m going to simply judge the movie on its own merits.
 So how will the entirety of this World’s Greatest Heroes fare against the universe’s grandest evil?
 Let’s take to the stars and find out.

 After opening on a familiar quote that was notably uttered by Nora Allen…

 …we truly begin with the murmuring of a certain word “Rebmemer”.
 From there, we transition to two superhero lovers waking up from a comfortable sleep.
 It turns out to be the Hellblazer himself, John Constantine (voiced by Matt Ryan) and Zatanna Zatara (voiced by Camilla Luddington).
-Not only that, but they’re on board the Justice League Watchtower as team members where John admits that he joined for her before they lean in for a kiss.
+Not only that, but they’re on board the Justice League Watchtower as team members where John admits that he joined for her before they attempt to lean in for a kiss.
 Suddenly, a call goes out for all team members to assemble.

 With the entire Justice League assembled, the meeting gets underway as Clark Kent a.k.a.
 Kal-El a.k.a.
 Superman (voiced by Jerry O’Connell) informs the group about the hostile planet of Apokolips and its ruler who previously attempted to invade Earth on two past occasions.
 During this explanation, we cut over to Titans Tower as the Teen Titans have also been patched into this briefing.
 Suddenly, Rachel Roth a.k.a.
 Raven (voiced by Taissa Farmiga) gets an abrupt headache as Damian Wayne a.k.a.
 Robin (voiced by Stuart Allan) asks her what’s wrong, to which she exclaims that it’s nothing.